watem-sedem/watem-sedem/docs/input.rst

 Model input
 ###########

 This page describes all the possible model inputs.
+Both the model input for the basic version of WaTEM/SEDEM as the input for the model extensions is described.

 WaTEM/SEDEM accepts input files and parameters.
 Below, all possible input layers and parameters are described.
 Somer parameters and input files are dependent on